Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 the master process with the libEnsemble manager and the other four will run libEnsemble workers.

+This tutorial is only a tiny demonstration of the parallelism capabilities of libEnsemble. libEnsemble has been developed primarily to support research on High-Performance computers, with potentially hundreds of workers performing calculations simultaneously.
+Please read our :doc:`platform guides <../platforms/platforms_index>` for introductions to using libEnsemble on many such machines.

+libEnsemble's can launch non-Python user applications and simulations across allocated compute resources.
+Try out this feature with a more-complicated libEnsemble use-case within our
+:doc:`Electrostatic Forces tutorial <./executor_forces_tutorial>`.

 .. _MPI: https://en.wikipedia.org/wiki/Message_Passing_Interface
 .. _MPICH: https://www.mpich.org/
 .. _here: https://www.mpich.org/downloads/